enricosada/thor-2019-workshop/docs/consoleapp.md

 - `framework dependent` (FDD)
   - CONS require .net core runtime installed in target machine
   - CONS executed as `dotnet app.dll`
+  - CONS bundle all the native deps for all os
   - PRO same binaries for all os
   - PRO small size of binaries
 - `self contained` (SCD)